 - Financial assistance from friends and family

-If you want to learn more about each of these methods for obtaining business financing, keep reading!
+If you want to learn more about each of these methods to finance your small business, keep reading!

 If you have your own money to invest in your business, self-funding is the place to start.
 Some entrepreneurs save for many years to get their businesses up and running.
 Others might suddenly run into a large amount through inheritance, and others might take out a second mortgage to finance their dream.
 No matter where you got the funds, there’s something satisfying about financing your own business.

 Most small businesses are at least partially self-funded.
 If this is an option for you, it’s also the easiest way to finance your business.
 You don’t have to worry about dealing with investors or the worry of having to pay anything back.
 However, it’s important to be cognizant of the risk involved with investing your own money.

 It’s also important to note that many entrepreneurs don’t have this as an option.
 If you can’t self-fund, you’re not alone!
 You’ll just have to seek funding from outside sources.
 If you fall into this category, don’t worry: there are still lots of options for financing your dream business.

 The U.S. government wants to see small businesses grow.
 That’s why the Small Business Administration helps entrepreneurs through guaranteed loans.
 Although the loans themselves come from private investors, the SBA will guarantee up to 80% of the loan.
 This significantly decreases the risk involved with investing in a small business.
 It can provide an opportunity for you to connect with investors, too.